Saab Sonett: Sonett III

-Cancelled new Sonett
+Cancelled PhoeniX concept

 The Sonett name was planned to be revived as the production version of the Saab PhoeniX concept.
 Designed by Jason Castriota as an affordable halo car for Saab, it would have been a 2+2 sports car producing up to 400 hp in its highest form, and used the new Phoenix platform that would have underpinned the next generation 9-3 and 9-1 compact.
 These projects were cancelled with the dissolution of Saab in 2012.